More about: Prague Jewish Quarter Tours

 Is it worth taking a guided tour of the Jewish Quarter?

 The guides are professionally accredited and have specialized studies in Jewish culture and history.
-Their explanations will give you a totally different and more interesting perspective than you would have if you visit on your own.
+Their explanations will give you a totally different and more interesting perspective than you would get if you visit on your own.

 How to get to Prague's Jewish Quarter